GustavoBrites/data-engineering-zoomcamp-project/README.md

 - Which battalion had the lowest average arrival time to the incidents? **B01**
 - Which battalion had the lowest average incident resolution time? **B01**

-Useful information: The dataset used for providing these solutions contained fire incidents from 1-Jan-2003 until 22-Apr-2022.
+*Useful information*: The dataset used for providing these solutions contained fire incidents from 1-Jan-2003 until 22-Apr-2022.
 As of 24 of April of 2022, this dataset is updated daily.

 **A special thank you to [DataTalks.Club](https://datatalks.club) for providing this incredible course!
 Also, thank you to the amazing slack community!**